 Mansplaining and social conflict

 Conflicts arise in situations where persons of one gender apply behavior expectations of their own gender on to persons of the other gender.
 As it happens, the primary social driver for females in human society is to provide social cohesion.
 There is far less demand, from a biological perspective, to adhere to a competence hierarchy.
 There is a much greater tendency to view social interactions from a social acceptance point of view.

 In many interactions, the male is attempting to ascertain where in the competence hierarchy both you and he reside.
 In the same conversation, a female is evaluating social cohesion levels and determining if the other party is providing good social reinforcement.
 One of the great misunderstandings is the assumption that the male wishes to dominate and is demeaning the competence of the other party in order to do so.
 This is generally not the case.

 From an evolutionary perspective, male competence is biological imperative.
 In a hunter/gatherer society, male incompetence is deadly.
 Failure to hunt properly will lead to malnutrition and eventually death.
 The same is true for defense, shelter, and community survival strategies.
 All of these are socio-biologically primarily male domains.
-At the same time, female-dominated activities tend to be much less survival critical.
+Female-dominated activities, outside child rearing, tend to be much less survival critical.
 This being the case, instruction in female groups is taken at a leisurely pace.
 The interaction during these activities is a socially bonding one.

 Finding your place